-Kick-Start is a series of bi-weekly workshops that take place throughout the fall semester.
+Kick-Start is a series of weekly workshops that take place throughout the fall semester.
 You can choose from two different themes: First-Year Science Accelerator or Medical School Preparation.

 Each theme is led by two successful upper year mentors who are involved in the Faculty of Science, on campus and off campus through a variety of research, volunteering and work positions.
 Registration opens in late August.

 The First-Year Seminar in Science is an innovative course given in the Faculty of Science that is designed to jump-start you in your academic career in science by exposing you to teaching styles, concepts and research opportunities that are normally reserved for upper-year students.
 We hope that you will find NSCI 1000 both interesting and challenging, and we will work with you to make your experience of NSCI 1000 as rewarding as possible.

 The 2022 Residence move in date will be Thursday, September 1st to Sunday, September 4th.
 For the most up to date move-in information please visit the Moving In website.
 Students are assigned a time and date to move in (usually in July) and must adhere to this schedule unless they make other arrangements with Housing and Conference Services.

 For more information on housing, contact Housing and Residence Life Services.